 Mycroft is going global.
 Next week our CEO, Joshua Montgomery, is beginning a series of talks around international language support and community building.
-The first meetings were held in Reykjavik, Amsterdam, and Vienna.
-We’ve since hosted events in Berlin, Paris, Madrid, and Lisbon.
-Coming up are Barcelona and London.
-If you live in those cities, get in touch!
+We’re at nine cities and counting!
+If you want Mycroft to come by your area, get in touch!
 We would love help in coordinating event locations and recruiting community members to get excited about Mycroft.

 A diverse and international community is invaluable to a voice assistant.
 Just by using Mycroft and Opting-In, we gain various accents to improve Wake Word spotting and STT.
 Exposing the technology to more people worldwide builds a base who can translate Mycroft into their local languages.